alankevincanotenorio/-Prj_2-Music-Label_editor-play-audio/README.md

 and will appear albums with that name and their rolas

 Note:
-In search function, the results appears like simple text, i was out of time to display it better.
+If you try to mine a path with a lot of files, the program does not stop but the UI displays a Wait Message, In search function, the results appears like simple text, i was out of time to display it better.
 I cant remade the diagrams because i was out of time, but i tried to follow it.
 The actual code and the class diagram have a lot of diferences.